Frames and numerical approximation II: generalized sampling: Introduction

-In this paper, we continue a line of investigation that commenced in \cite{FramesPart1} on numerical approximation of functions using frames, rather than orthogonal bases.
-In this previous work, we considered computing the best approximation in a finite subset of frame.
-Unfortunately, frames necessarily lead to ill-conditioned linear systems of equations.
-The main contribution of \cite{FramesPart1} was a detailed analysis of the accuracy and conditioning of method for frame approximation obtained through regularization of the aforementioned linear system.
+As mentioned, redundant representations necessarily lead to ill-conditioning.
+To which extent are the corresponding function approximations computable?
+What convergence behaviour and accuracy can be expected?
+In this paper, we continue a line of investigation that commenced in \cite{FramesPart1} on numerical approximation of functions using redundant function sets in general and frames in particular.
+The main contribution of \cite{FramesPart1} was a detailed analysis of the accuracy and conditioning of the computation of best approximations with regularization, with a chosen threshold $\epsilon$.

-The main contributions of this paper are twofold.
-First, we show how to overcome a major issue with the method introduced in \cite{FramesPart1}: namely, that it can achieve at best $\ord{\sqrt{\epsilon}}$ accuracy, where $\epsilon$ is the regularization parameter used.
-We show how a modification of this method -- based on oversampling -- can achieve $\ord{\epsilon}$ accuracy.
-Second, we extend the method of \cite{FramesPart1} to consider data (samples of the function to recover) that may be `indirect', i.e.\ not inner products with the frame elements.
-This allows us to compute frame approximations from pointwise samples, for instance, which is commonplace in practice, or from inner products with respect to another frame or basis.
-The latter is reminiscent of Petrov--Galerkin methods in numerical PDEs.